Optimal differentially private kernel learning with random projection: Acknowledgments and Disclosure of Funding

-\acks{ All correspondence should be addressed to Cheolwoo Park and Jeongyoun Ahn (corresponding authors) at \href{mailto:parkcw2021@kaist.ac.kr}{parkcw2021@kaist.ac.kr} and \href{mailto:jyahn@kaist.ac.kr}{jyahn@kaist.ac.kr}.
-The work of Jeongyoun Ahn was partially supported by the National Research Foundation of Korea (NRF-2021R1A2C1093526, RS-2022-NR068758, RS-2023-00218231).
-The work of Cheolwoo Park was partially supported by the National Research Foundation of Korea (NRF-2021R1A2C1092925, RS-2022-NR068758).}
+All correspondence should be addressed to Cheolwoo Park and Jeongyoun Ahn (corresponding authors) at \href{mailto:parkcw2021@kaist.ac.kr}{parkcw2021@kaist.ac.kr} and \href{mailto:jyahn@kaist.ac.kr}{jyahn@kaist.ac.kr}.
+The work of Jeongyoun Ahn and Cheolwoo Park was partially supported by the National Research Foundation of Korea (RS-2022-NR068758).